ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-devops-project.md

 - If successful, the resources will be deployed to your specified Azure resource group.

-> note: Keep sensitive information, such as administrator credentials, secure by storing them in environment variables or Azure Key Vault instead of hardcoding them in scripts. {:.prompt-note}
+> **tip:** Keep sensitive information, such as administrator credentials, secure by storing them in environment variables or Azure Key Vault instead of hardcoding them in scripts.
+{:.prompt-tip}

 ---